Lucretiel/autocommand/README.rst

     usage: echo.py [-h] thing
     echo.py: error: unrecognized arguments: world

-As you can see, autocommand uses argparse to convert the signature of the function into an argument spec, which automatically handles creating a usage statement and argument parsing.
+As you can see, autocommand converts the signature of the function into an argument spec.
+When you run the file as a program, autocommand collects the command-line arguments and turns them into function arguments.
+The function is executed with these arguments, and then the program exits with the return value of the function, via ``sys.exit``.
+Autocommand also automatically creates a usage message, which can be invoked with ``-h`` or ``--help``, and automatically prints an error message when provided with invalid arguments.

-``autocommand`` is passed ``__name__`` to allow it to automatically run the decorated function.
-If ``__name__ == '__main__'``, the arguments are parsed and the function is executed.
-The program's return code is taken from the return value of the function, via ``sys.exit``.

 Types
 ~~~~~

 You can use a type annotation to give an argument a type.
-Any type (or
-in fact any callable) that returns an object when given a string
-argument can be used, though there are a few special cases that are
+Any type (or in fact any callable) that returns an object when given a string argument can be used, though there are a few special cases that are described later.
-described later.
-Keep in mind that ``argparse`` will catch
-``TypeErrors`` raised during parsing, so you can supply a callable and
-do some basic argument validation as well.

 .. code:: python

     @autocommand(__name__)
     def net_client(host, port: int):
         ...

+Autocommand will catch ``TypeErrors`` raised by the type during argument parsing, so you can supply a callable and do some basic argument validation as well.

 Trailing Arguments
 ~~~~~~~~~~~~~~~~~~